smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/ScrollableMessage/index.md

 ### Response

-In case HMI needs more time to get input from user for processing `UI.ScrollableMessage` request, HMI must send `BC.OnResetTimeout` notification to SDL for reseting timeout.
+In case HMI needs more time to get input from user for processing `UI.ScrollableMessage` request, HMI must send `BC.OnResetTimeout` notification to SDL to reset the timeout.

 #### Parameters